The Bankrate promise

 These fees are negotiable, so work with your lender to avoid the fee if possible.

 If you miss a payment due date, your lender will charge a late payment fee.
 This is true of almost any type of loan.
 The amount may be a flat fee or a percentage of the owed amount.

-If you don’t miss payments often, try asking your lender to waive the fee if you do make a mistake.
+If you don’t miss payments often, ask your lender to waive the fee if you make a mistake.
 Many lenders will be willing to cut you a break now and then.